 - Implementation - We can implement both stacks and queues using linked list.

 Disadvantages of Linked list

-In a linked list, the traversal is not easy.
-If we want to access the element in a linked list, we cannot access the element randomly, but in the case of an array, we can randomly access the element by index.
+- Traversal - Traversal is not easy in the linked list.
+If we have to access an element in the linked list, we cannot access it randomly, while in case of array we can randomly access it by index.
 For example, if we want to access the 3rd node, then we need to traverse all the nodes before it.
 So, the time required to access a particular node is large.

-In a linked list, backtracking or reverse traversing is difficult.
-In a doubly linked list, it is easier but requires more memory to store the back pointer.
+- Reverse traversing - Backtracking or reverse traversing is difficult in a linked list.
+In a doubly-linked list, it is easier but requires more memory to store the back pointer.

-The applications of the linked list are given below:
+The applications of the Linked list are given as follows -

-- A sparse matrix is used in scientific computation and numerical analysis.
-So, a linked list is used to represent the sparse matrix.
+- A linked list can be used to represent the sparse matrix.

 - The graph is a collection of edges and vertices, and the graph can be represented as an adjacency matrix and adjacency list.
 If we want to represent the graph as an adjacency matrix, then it can be implemented as an array.
 If we want to represent the graph as an adjacency list, then it can be implemented as a linked list.